maskab-consulting/confo/README.md

 ## About Confo
 Confo is a flexible multi backend configuration manager for python.
-Built to provide a unified configuration management interface in different environments.Confo supports both local configuration with json files and distributed configurations. best suited for micro-service and distributed systems development.
+Built to provide a unified configuration management interface in different environments.Confo supports both local configuration with json files and distributed configurations, best suited for micro-service and distributed systems development.

 ## Getting started
 1. Installation
 ```
 pip install confo

 ```

-2. Setup Backends
+2.Setup Backends

 Confo currently supports two backends, a `filesystem` backend and a `ZooKeeper` backend.

 2.1 Filesystem backend

 The filesystem backend simply works by reading json files from the filesystem.
-An example configuration can be setup like below.Imagine you have a sales database credentials you want to expose to your application and you want to use a sales forecasting model which is exposed via REST api.
+An example configuration can be setup like below.
+Imagine you have a sales database with credentials you want to expose to your application, and you want to use a sales forecasting model which is exposed via REST api.
 Confo uses namespaces to separate logical groups of configurations.
 For example everything concerned with systems from the `sales` department can be stored in the
 `sales` namespace and every configuration concerned with systems from the `anlytics team` can be store in a namespace called `analytics`.